derekjwilliams/agricultural_data_sources/README.md

 [https://gain.fas.usda.gov/#/](https://gain.fas.usda.gov/#/)

-This is primarily human readable text reports, so it is  difficult to use as a primary data source source.
+This is primarily human readable text reports, so it is  difficult to use as a primary data source.
 This may be a good source for any public alerts that are issued; using AI to parse these should be possible.

 Note: The search functionality works in the above site.